oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }
     ChannelMask = ArrayOf(Channel)

-### 3.3.4 MapOf with Enumerated key
+### 3.3.4 MapOf With Enumerated Key
 A MapOf type where *ktype* is Enumerated is equivalent to a Map.
-Simplifying removes the MapOf type definition and creates a Map type with keys from the Enumerated type.
+Simplifying replaces the MapOf type definition with a Map type with keys from the Enumerated *ktype*.
 This is the complementary operation to derived enumeration.

-Example: given an Enumerated type Channel, simplifying the following MapOf definition replaces it with the explicit Pixel Map shown above.
+Example:

+    Channel = Enumerated {
+        1 red,
+        2 green,
+        3 blue
+    }
     Pixel = MapOf(Channel, Integer)

+Simplifying replaces the Pixel MapOf with the explicit Pixel Map shown above.

 # 4 Serialization
 Applications may use any internal information representation that exhibits the characteristics defined in [Table 3-1](#table-3-1-jadn-types).
 Serialization rules define how to represent instances of each type using a specific format.
 Several serialization formats are defined in this section.
 In order to be usable with JADN, serialization formats defined elsewhere must: